tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

 but it was a revelation.
 Programming could be productive and fun!
 Who knew?
 Python programmers I guess.

-I'd like to say I saw the light at that point and became a raving Python fanatic.
 I was sold, but didn't get much chance to do Python coding again for a while.

-Until a friend who owned a small company came to me with some business problems that needed solving and Python was a good match.
+And then at 3.00am one night a friend who owns a small oil services company called me out of the blue with some business problems that needed solving and Python was a good match.
 But that's another story...

-Python has been a Godsend.
+Python is wonderful.
 It's a very readible and clean language.
 It's very capable.
 It can crunch text, HTML, XML and pretty much any type of file you can throw at it.
-It can read and write databases, you can build simple but effective web apps in it.
+It can read and write databases, you can build simple but effective CGI web apps in it.
+And if you are building the next killer web app there's Django and Flask too.

 Python restored my faith in programming, and it restored any semblence of sanity I may have had left.

-Thanks Python.
-I owe you.
-Big time.
+Thanks Python!

 ---